Skip to main content

 19.06.2024

-We’re thrilled to be working alongside Burnley Council on a project to improve the area immediately around the fantastic ‘Singing Ringing Tree’.
+To celebrate the sculpture’s 20th anniversary, Burnley Council is working in partnership with the Worsthorne Estate on a scheme to improve the area immediately around the fantastic ‘Singing Ringing Tree’.
 The unique panopticon sculpture is constructed from galvanised steel pipes stacked in layers, and uses wind energy to produce a low song.
 In June 2007, Singing Ringing Tree (designed by Mike Tonkin and Anna Liu) was named winner of a National Award for architectural excellence by the Royal Institute of British Architects (RIBA).

-The musical sculpture overlooks Burley, and is close to the Dunnockshaw Millennium Wood.
-As part of this project, we hope to improve access to the site by upgrading the walking routes close by, and making repairs around the base of the sculpture too.
-There’s also the possibility of adding additional interpretation and other features that would enhance visitor experience.
+The musical sculpture stands on a hill overlooking Burley, and is close to the Dunnockshaw Millennium Wood.
+From far and wide, the tree’s profile is visible on the horizon, appearing and disappearing in the mist.
 It’s a wonderful location, with lots of native trees and bird species to be observed along the way – so lots to get excited about!